 - Disaster management abilities

-In addition, nurse leaders should have an education that prepares them to take charge of crises.
+In addition, nurse leaders should have that prepares them to take charge of crises.
 At Duquesne University, RNs enrolled in the online DNP program take coursework in ethical leadership, learning how to lead by example while adhering to their own values and beliefs.

 About Duquesne University’s Online DNP Program

 Duquesne University’s online DNP students also learn about decision-making proficiencies that help in times of crisis.
 The program, which was launched in 2008, builds on existing knowledge for a well-rounded education.
 All of Duquesne University’s nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE), which is recognized by the U.S. Department of Education.